tsmanner/pypihomebase/README.md

 |                                             |
 +---------------------------------------------+

-Then go to /etc/rx.local and add startx just above the exit 0
+Then go to ~/.bashrc and add startx just before the end